danzsmith53/space-shuttle-demo/README.md

     To create the Scoring Engine service instance:
     * From the TAP console, navigate to **Services > Marketplace**.
 Select the “TAP Scoring Engine” service.
     * Type the name ‘space-shuttle-scoring-engine’
-    * Click **+ Add an extra parameter** and add the TAP Analytics Toolkit model url: ‘key: uri value: hdfs://path_to_model.
+    * Click **+ Add an extra parameter** and add the TAP Analytics Toolkit model url: ‘key: uri value: hdfs://path_to_model'.
-    * Click **Create new instance**.
+    * Click the **Create new instance** button.

 1. Create a Java package:
   ```
   mvn package
   ```
-1. (Optional) Edit the auto-generated ‘manifest.yml’ file.
-If you created service instances with different names than were recommended, adjust the names of service instances in the services section to match those that you've created.
+1. (Optional) If you created service instances with different names than were recommended, edit the auto-generated 'manifest.yml' file to adjust the names of service instances in the services section to match those that you've created.
 You can also remove the services section and bind them manually later.
 You may also want to change the application host/name.
 1. Push the application to the platform using the Cloud Foundry (CF)  command:  ‘cf push’.
 1. (Optional) If you removed the services section from ‘manifest.yml’, the application will *not* be started yet.
 First, bind the required service instances (‘cf bind-service’) to the application and then restage (‘cf restage’) it.
 1. The application is now up and running.
+You should see the space shuttle image appear followed by anomaly data being displayed.

 ### Automated deployment
 1. Switch to the ‘deploy’ directory using: ‘cd deploy’